In The Guide

 Why do I love it so much?

-The main reason is that it’s main of stainless steel as opposed to plastic, like most other pails.
-Any plastic will absorb smells over time, and it’s really hard to get them out no matter how hard you try.
+The main reason is that it’s made of stainless steel as opposed to plastic, like most other pails.
+Any plastic will absorb smells over time, and it’s hard to get them out no matter how hard you try.

 And the colors look super sleek and chic!
 I like that it fits well into the nursery without blatantly screaming “diaper pail!”